CMOISDEAD/nvim-linux/README.md

 Still in development ❤️

-## Requerimientos
+## Requirements

-- Neovim 5.0+ (Si no es esa version algunos plugins no tienen soporte)
+- Neovim 5.0+
 - Node.js
 - Npm
 - Git
-- Gcc ( C/C++ compilador (Requerido por [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)) )
+- Gcc
-- Vim-Plug
+- Packer

-## Contenidos de la configuración
+## configuration contents

-- Nerdtree como FileManager
+- Nvim-tree like a file manager
-- Git para ejecutar
+- Git
-- Coc.vim y TreeSitter para el autocompletado
+- Coc.vim y TreeSitter for the auto completion
-- Airline para moverse entre varios archivos abiertos
+- lualine like statusline
-- IndentLines para tener las lineas de identado
+- IndentBlankLines
-- EasyMotion
+- NvimBufferLines like buffer tab
 - Auto-Pairs
 - Vim-CloseTags
 - Vim-Multiple-Cursors

-y mucho mas... ❤️👨‍💻🔥
+And more ... ❤️👨‍💻🔥